-If the political subdivision participates under the contributory plan, each member contributes 4 percent of gross salary.
+If the political subdivision participates under the contributory plan, each member contributes either 2, 4, or 6 percent of gross salary based on the employer election.
 If an employee leaves covered employment or dies before attaining five years of credited service, accumulated employee contributions are refunded to the employee or designated beneficiary.
 Each participating employer is required by statute to contribute the remaining amounts necessary to finance the coverage of its own employees.
 Benefit and contribution provisions are fixed by state statute and may be amended only by action of the state legislature.